-rate-limit
+rate-limit granularity

-Use this command to define the rate limit for a specific interface.
-Use this command without specifying a rate to restore the default rate.
-Use the no form to restore the default status of disabled.
+Use this command to define the rate limit granularity for the Fast Ethernet ports, and the Gigabit Ethernet ports.
+Use the no form of this command to restore the default setting.

-rate-limit {input | output} [rate] no rate-limit {input | output}
+rate-limit {fastethernet | gigabitethernet} granularity [granularity] no rate-limit {fastethernet | gigabitethernet} granularity